 Diet and Surgery for pancreatic cancer

-Suggestions to help you gain or maintain weight are:
+Suggestions to help you gain or maintain weight include

 Eating after surgery

-During the first week after surgery, your medical team and dietitian will help you to start eating a light diet.
+During the first days or week after surgery, your medical team and dietitian will help you to start eating a light diet.
 Nurses will be able to provide useful information about what foods to try.
-Generally this is soft, moist and easily digested food.
-Suggestions include:
+Generally, this is soft, moist and easily digested food.

 - Spicy foods

-- Foods that contain lots of cheese (e.g. pizza, lasagna)
+- Foods that contain lots of cheese (eg pizza, lasagne)

 Always check with your dietitian or medical team if you are unsure of what type of diet you should be on.